 Instead, say, “omg, I went on an awesome hike this weekend at ___ canyon!
 My legs are killing me!”
 Or “I watched such and such program this weekend, have you seen it?”
 You’ll be surprised at the variety of responses you get that keep the conversation going in different directions.
 Conversely, “Where are you from?” leads to a brick wall.

 If you want help arming yourself with an arsenal of anecdotes take a session with me.
-I’ll extract a couple of good stories out of you, teach you to use the right words, and you’ll walk away with the strategy and the swagger.
+I’ll extract a few good stories out of you, teach you to use the right words, and you’ll walk away with the strategy and the swagger.

 Your goal is to make people feel good.
 Admittedly, this takes time to practice.
 If you want me to do it with me click the blue box at the bottom of the email.
 It’s my forte, so we’ll get it done in a very short time.